This post may contain affiliate links.

 Hi Ho Cherry-O – This game is an updated version of a classic!
 Spin the spinner, and add the fruits to your basket.
 But, watch out for the dog and the bird!
 This game reinforces counting as well as introduces addition and subtraction.
 No reading required.

 Candy Land – Another classic!
 Draw a card and race to the castle.
 Just don’t get stuck in the Molasses Swamp!
-This game encourages visual discrimination and colors as kids look for the right stepping stone to put their pawn on after they’ve drawn a card.
+This game encourages visual discrimination and teaches colors as kids look for the right stepping stone to put their pawn on after they’ve drawn a card.
 No reading (or counting) required.

 Chutes and Ladders – Kids will love trying to be the first to reach 100!
 This game reinforces counting and introduces young kids to bigger numbers.
 No reading required.